varunk08/book_notes/programming/effective_modern_cpp.md

 In func overloading, an exact match beats a match that requires a promotion, such as a short to an  int.
 The interaction among perfect-forwarding constructors and compiler generated copy and move operations is tricky.
 Overloading on universal reference parameters should be avoided.

+#### 27: Familiarize yourself with alternatives to overloading and universal references

+Abandon overloading: use different func names for overloaded funcs. won't work for constructors
+Pass by `const T&`: lvalue ref to const.
+It's inefficient (no compiler optimizations?, no move?)
+Pass by Value: simple and explicit
+Use Tag dispatch: if a universal reference parameter is part of a param list containing other types, then the match for other types takes priority.
+These tags are extra params which serve no runtime purpose.
+The compiler should optimize them away.
+See *template metaprogramming*.